 VPGE Research/Teaching Award

-This award is supported by the Vice Provost for Graduate Education and recognizes a doctoral candidate who has demonstrated excellence in research or in teaching and who holds great promise for a successful career in academia.
+This award is supported by the Vice Provost for Graduate Education and recognizes a currently enrolled doctoral candidate who has demonstrated excellence in research or in teaching and who holds great promise for a successful career in academia.

 This award recognizes the contributions of an outstanding faculty member who has represented the Asian American community at Stanford by enhancing undergraduate and/or graduate education or community.